stanfordjournalism/cookiecutter-stanford-progj/README.md

 ## Instructors

-Students who use invoke commands to save and push work to GitHub should generally be following a unidirectional workflow (save on `master` and push).
+Students who use invoke commands to save and push work to GitHub should generally be following a unidirectional workflow (save on `main` and push).
 If an instructor needs to suggest code changes or alternative implementations as part of the feedback process, we recommend one of the below strategies:

 * Add comments on files on GitHub
 * Use GH issues
 * Create a branch with changes and push to GitHub for discussion
-* Push changes to `master` branch and pair program with the student to guide them through use of lower-level git commands to pull down changes
+* Push changes to `main` branch and pair program with the student to guide them through use of lower-level git commands to pull down changes

 ## Extra configuration